adhyaay-karnwal/adhyaay-karnwal/README.md

 Co-founder of [adcreateai.com](https://adcreateai.com) – because ads can be made in seconds with AI  <br>
 Founder of [onboardingbuddy.lovable.app](https://onboardingbuddy.lovable.app) – your AI repository analyzer  <br>
 AI engineer @ [splai.dev](https://splai.dev) – level up vibe coding and stop 99.9% of hallucinations  <br>
-Currently vibing on **VibeGuard** – a security layer for your works
+Currently vibing on **Monarch** – an AI agent that lives on your computer

 ---